Skip to content

 include_sd bool

-Whether to include the standard deviation column (column_sd) from the right DataFrame.
+Whether to include the standard deviation column (column_sd) from the right DataFrame, if available

 True